About This Page

 As effects can elevate mood, help with mental health symptoms and suppress pain, it’s easy to see how addictive and supportive cannabis can become to the body.
 Psychologically, the increased dopamine levels will also impact the brain, adjusting outlooks and emotions.
 However, uncontrollable levels of dopamine can be challenging to digest in the brain, are known to cause feelings of anxiety and irritability, and also induces short-lived benefits.

 As the brain recognises this, for someone with cannabis addiction, the substance will be craved repeatedly to block out mental health symptoms and prolong the relaxing benefits.
 Physical and psychological effects will not impact and ingrain all users.
 Those with mild cannabis dependency will likely develop cravings, but long-term adaptations to the body and mind will be minimal.

 Yet, people who use cannabis have about a 10% likelihood of becoming addicted.

 Signs & Symptoms Of Cannabis Use Disorder (CUD)

-The signs and symptoms of cannabis addiction do reflect further physical side effects of substance use disorders.
-This is down to the impacts that addictive and toxic drugs have on the body and mind, displaying through common symptoms.
+The signs and symptoms of cannabis addiction reflect further physical side effects of substance use disorders.
+This is down to addictive and toxic drugs’ impacts on the body and mind, displayed through common symptoms.

-Keeping a close eye on your personal health and responses, or of those around you is key to determining a cannabis dependency.
+Keeping a close eye on your personal health and responses or those around you is key to determining a cannabis dependency.

-It is however important to take notice of the above changes as, while cannabis isn’t life-limiting on a short-term basis, it can materialise into aggravated habits, behaviours and consequences, which can be crippling for the long term.
+It is important to notice the above changes as, while cannabis isn’t life-limiting on a short-term basis, it can materialise into aggravated habits, behaviours and consequences, crippling in the long term.